-1. The Toolkit on Prevention and Mitigation of International Investment Disputes (the "Toolkit") sets out strategies and measures that have been adopted by States to prevent and mitigate investment disputes involving foreign investors.
-In the Toolkit, "international investment disputes" refer to a wide range of disputes between a foreign investor and a State or any constituent subdivision of a State or any agency of a State arising out of a treaty providing for the protection of investments or investors, legislation governing foreign investments or an investment contract (referred to collectively as "investment instruments").

-2. "Dispute prevention" refers to the handling of a grievance of a foreign investor before it devolves into a disagreement framed in legal terms.
-As such, it includes the handling of grievances, which may be expressed as disagreements in non-legal terms, for example, through media coverage or other informal complaints.
-A disagreement is usually framed in legal terms when the investor expresses its intent to seek recourse to arbitration or litigation.
+- 1. The Toolkit on Prevention and Mitigation of International Investment Disputes (the "Toolkit") sets out examples of strategies and measures that have been adopted by States to prevent and mitigate investment disputes involving foreign investors.
+In the Toolkit, "international investment disputes" refer to a wide range of disputes between a foreign investor and a State or any constituent subdivision of a State or any agency of a State.
+Such disputes arise out of a treaty providing for the protection of investments or investors, legislation governing foreign investments or an investment contract (referred to collectively as "investment instruments" in the Toolkit). - 2.
+"Dispute prevention" refers to the handling of a grievance of a foreign investor before it develops into a disagreement framed in legal terms.
+As such, it includes the handling of grievances, which may be expressed as disagreements in non-legal terms (for example, through media coverage or other informal complaints).
+A disagreement is framed in legal terms usually when the investor expresses its intent to seek recourse to arbitration or litigation.
 This is when "dispute mitigation" begins, which may also involve amicable settlement, including through mediation.
 If the dispute is not settled and the investor escalates the disagreement into a "legal" dispute by formally seeking recourse to arbitration or litigation, dispute mitigation gives way to "dispute management".
-The Toolkit focuses on the dispute prevention and mitigation phases.3

-3. The Toolkit illustrates how States and regional economic integration organizations (REIOs) have set up and implemented dispute prevention and mitigation systems (references to "States" hereinafter include REIOs).
+The Toolkit focuses on the dispute prevention and mitigation phases.
+1 - 3.
+The Toolkit illustrates how States and regional economic integration organizations (REIOs) (referred to as a "State" or "States" hereinafter) have set up and implemented dispute prevention and mitigation systems, which was based on publicly available information and inputs from States and other stakeholders.